-Laureta Chislom, Life Long Learning Coordinator
+Michelle Hampton, Life Long Learning Coordinator

 The Continuing Education program is dedicated to providing lifelong learning opportunities in our area.
 Continuing Education offers educational and recreational opportunities for the community.
 Participants of all ages may take advantage of these short-term, non-credit classes.
 Most classes meet in the afternoons, evenings, or weekends, and the number of participants in each class varies according to the type of class and available space.
 Admission to the College is not a requirement for participation.
 All classes have limited enrollments and are filled on a first-come basis.
 Some classes require a minimum number of students, and if this minimum is not met, classes will be canceled and participants notified.
-Classes for the spring and fall semesters may include arts and crafts, ballet, cooking, creative writing, painting, hair braiding, water aerobics, and many more.
+Classes for the spring, fall and summer semesters may include arts and crafts, cooking, painting, hair braiding, water aerobics, and many more.
 In addition, customized programs and/or classes may be developed to meet specific needs upon request.
 Costs vary according to the type and length of class.
 Participants may register in MCC-Riley Workforce Development Center.
-For more information, contact Laureta Chislom at 601-553-3484.
+For more information, contact MCC-Riley Workforce Development Center at 601.482.7445.

 Meridian Community College provides opportunities for Continuing Education Units (CEUs) for many organizations.
 The CEU is used as the basic measurement for an individual's participation in non-credit classes, courses, and programs.
 Many organizations require the CEU as a means of certifying educational and professional development and for continuation or renewal of licenses.
 CEU credits are issued after the successful completion of a course with one CEU credit for every 10 contact hours.
 Some CEU credits are offered through Ed2go, a platform to deliver Internet-based non-credit classes.
-Some of the classes are IT Certification Prep; Teacher CEU's; Grant Writing; Test Prep; ACT/SAT and Praxis.
+Some of the classes are IT Certification Prep, Teacher CEU's, Grant Writing, Test Prep, ACT/SAT and Praxis.
 Go online at www.ed2go.com/meridian, or for more information contact MCC-Riley Workforce Development Center at 601.482.7445.